fieldfoundry/fieldfoundry.github.io/content/en/hplc-analysis.md

 ## Analytical HPLC Services

 Our early access programme offers flexible and rapid analysis tailored to your research needs.
 We provide a range of column chemistries and detection options to support your project.
-Early access is offered in partnership with [https://www.fullcirclelabs.bio/](Full Circle Labs).
+Early access is offered in partnership with [Full Circle Labs](https://www.fullcirclelabs.bio/).

 ### Core Capabilities